Sign In Forgot Password

 Wedding and commitment ceremonies work with the beauty of Jewish tradition and connect it to the individuality of each couple.
 Below you will find some general information regarding CBH policies, requirements and fees.

-• It is important for the Rabbi to meet with each couple three or four times before the ceremony in order to get to know you, plan the ceremony and provide some basic counseling.
+• It is important for the clergy to meet with each couple three or four times before the ceremony in order to get to know you, plan the ceremony and provide some basic counseling.

 • We welcome interfaith couples who wish to have a Jewish home and who are committed to raising their children Jewish.

-• The Reconstructionist Rabbinical Association prevents our Rabbi from co-officiating a ceremony with a clergy member of another religion.
+• The Reconstructionist Rabbinical Association prevents our clergy from co-officiating a ceremony with a clergy member of another religion.
 We welcome conversation on this matter and will refer you to other rabbis when possible.
 Please be aware that we do not perform ceremonies on the Sabbath or on most Jewish holidays.

-Finances and logsitics
+Finances and Logistics

-For non-members and those who have been members of CBH for less than one year, there is a fee for the rabbi's services.
+For non-members and those who have been members of CBH for less than one year, there is a fee for the clergy's services.
 Please contact the office for more information.
 As with most things at CBH, in cases of financial hardship, fees can be negotiated.
 Payment in full is appreciated at the time of services.

 funerals